On proper splinters in positive characteristic: -equivalence, -equivalence, and -equivalence

-\begin{remark}[The $F$-split property is stable under $\mcO$-equivalence] Assume that $X$ and~$Y$ are normal pseudo-rational varieties over an $F$-finite field~$k$.
-If $X$ and $Y$ are $\mcO$-equivalent, then $X$ is $F$-split if and only if $Y$ is $F$-split.
-This follows indeed from considering the commutative diagram in the proof of \cref{prop:globF_stable_O_equiv} and setting $D=0$ and $E=0$. \end{remark}
+\begin{remark}[The $F$-split property is stable under strong $\mcO$-equivalence] Assume that $X$ and~$Y$ are normal proper varieties over a field~$k$ of positive characteristic.
+If $X$ and $Y$ are strongly $\mcO$-equivalent, then $X$ is $F$-split if and only if $Y$ is $F$-split.
+This follows indeed by considering in the proof of \cref{prop:globF_stable_O_equiv} dense opens $U'=U\subseteq X$ and $V'=V\subseteq Y$ such that $p^{-1}(U) = q^{-1}(V)$ and such that $p\vert_U$ and $q\vert_V$ are isomorphisms, and by setting $D=0$ and $E=0$. \end{remark}